anithapk/nn-compression/README.md

 5. The pruned weights still occupy one-third memory needed by the base weights

 This leads us to the next and further improvements section.

+## Further improvements:
+  The following concepts have intrigued me for the entire duration of the project:
+### How to effectively use the pruning of convolution layers?
+  The reduction factor for the convolution layers is always in the range of 1.5-4.5.
+Hence they cannot be effectively stored in sparse format.
+Moreover, the convolution layers account for a smaller fraction of the total memory used by the model.
+As the bulk of the computation happens in the convolution layers, it might be possible to exploit the pruning process to reduce the number of operations.

+  Convolution is usually implemented as matrix multiplication in the frequency domain (using FFT and iFFT) and spatial domain  (after re-arranging the filter kernels and the input image).
+FFT based approaches are preferred for larger filters (7x7,11x11) and matrix multiplication for smaller filters (3x3).
+[Minimal filtering approaches](https://arxiv.org/abs/1509.09308) can be used to speed up convolution by reducing the number of operations